Melody-Visscher-Music/Codex-test/README.md

 ## Installation

-Copy the `addons/blender_tools.py` file into your Blender add-ons directory or install the ZIP built from this repository.
+Copy the `addons/blender_tools` folder into your Blender add-ons directory or install the ZIP built from this repository.

 ## Development